Central Michigan vs. Kent State NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- Central Michigan and its opponents have scored at least 75 points or more only one time this season.
+- Central Michigan has combined with its opponents to score more than 75 points only one time this season.

 - Kent State's games have gone over 75 points in three of nine chances this season.